sc3d/ads-infra-kafka/README.md

 The initial state will render the various configuration files including the [**telegraf**](https://github.com/influxdata/telegraf) one.
 The broker is configured to use dynamic id assignment (e.g from the data volume or zookeeper).
-Both the broker and its proxy are started immediately.
+The broker is started immediately.

-### Pixy

-The pixy proxy is bundled in the image as well and configured against the local broker.
-It exposes a gRPC as well as a HTTP API at TCP 19091 and 19092.

 ### Building the image